imanghafoori1/laravel-MasterPass/README.md

 $bool = Auth::isLoggedInByMasterPass();

 ```
-or in blade files :
+Or in blade files :

 ```php